Type above and press Enter to search. Press Esc to cancel.

 Updating your restaurant’s tech with mobile, cloud-based alternatives can help you cut down on how much paper your restaurant goes through.

-Together, a point of sale (POS) with tableside ordering and a kitchen display system (KDS) reduces your restaurant’s carbon footprint because it removes the need to write orders on a ticket.
+Together, a point of sale (POS) with tableside ordering, automated inventory management tools and a kitchen display system (KDS) can reduce your restaurant’s carbon footprint because it removes the need to write orders on a ticket.
 Servers just send orders directly to the appropriate kitchen station and receive a notification from the kitchen once it’s time to run the dish.

 Reduce ordering errors